[Originally published: July 27, 2021. Updated: Nov. 19, 2021]

-Is a booster shot for your COVID-19 vaccine in your future?
-While it seems like only yesterday that people were calculating the date they could feel fully protected by their vaccination, now there’s talk that our safety may require another shot in the arm.
+Even though it seems like only yesterday people were calculating the date they could feel fully protected by their vaccination, now boosters are available for everyone 18 and older.

-The booster conversation is gaining urgency as we watch the Delta variant surge among unvaccinated individuals and health officials around the country report low but growing numbers of breakthrough cases in fully vaccinated individuals which, though they tend to be asymptomatic or mild, are of growing concern.
+The booster conversation has gained urgency as the highly contagious Delta variant continues to infect unvaccinated individuals, and health officials around the country report breakthrough cases in fully vaccinated individuals which, though they tend to be asymptomatic or mild, are of concern.

 People get confused—or they think something is wrong—when guidance changes with COVID-19, but we have to remember that we are learning about this as we go.
 Albert Shaw, MD, PhD, Yale Medicine infectious diseases expert

 “The main question is how long the immunologic protection against SARS-CoV-2, which causes COVID-19, lasts,” says Albert Shaw, MD, PhD, a Yale Medicine infectious disease specialist.
-“And since we are learning about COVID-19 in real time, this is hard to know.”
+“And since we are learning about COVID-19 in real time, this is hard to know definitively.”

 For now, Dr. Shaw emphasizes that the most important thing any of us can do is get vaccinated.
 And if you are already vaccinated, know that the situation is being closely monitored by the scientific and public health communities.